pyrocko/pyrocko/doc/source/library/examples/gf_forward.rst

-Forward Modeling synthetic seismograms and displacements
+Forward modeling synthetic seismograms and displacements
 ========================================================

 Calculate synthetic seismograms from a local store